Introducing a new brand and Azure Functions: Moving from Azure Portal to VS

 Azure Functions: Moving from Azure Portal to VS

-Creating Functions in Portal presents some challenges, like lack of Intellisense, which, as we know, helps a lot.
-Not having CI/CD is also a concern and of the worse case scenarios:
+Creating Functions in Portal presents some challenges, like a lack of Intellisense, which, as we know, helps a lot.
+Not having CI/CD is also a concern, and one of the worst-case scenarios:

 The obvious next step is to get your backup from your repository and re-create the function.
 IF you have it in a repo.

-We can’t prevent someone deleting our resources, everyone makes mistakes.
-But you can prevent letting your code sit in Azure Portal without version control, CI/CD and repository control.
+We can’t prevent someone from deleting our resources; everyone makes mistakes.
+But you can prevent letting your code sit in Azure Portal without version control, CI/CD, and repository control.

 With an existing Function, you’ll need a few things before you can migrate it.
 Besides your VS with an active subscription, you will also need the Azure SDK feature.
 This can be installed using the Installer you’ve downloaded from MS or in VS itself, in the “Tools -> Get Tools and Features” menu.